lexonic/dx7dump/README.md

 * Voice name listings of banks in long and compact form
 * Voice parameter listings in long and compact format
 * Shows algorithms as ASCII-art
-* Report errors in sysex files
+* Report errors of sysex files
 * Can fix sysex checksum errors and convert headerless files to regular DX7 sysex files
 * Show voice names in Unicode or plain ASCII
 * Scan folders recursively and list all voice names or voice parameters